Does Insurance Cover Rental Car After Accident?

 Extended benefits: If you have extended the benefits of your existing auto insurance policy and have collision/comprehensive coverage, it will cover the rental cars if something unexpected happens.

-Coverage by the rental company’s insurance: In case your existing policy does not have extended benefits (due to any reason), you can have Loss Damage Waiver or Collision Damage Waiver from your preferred rental company in Columbus, Ohio, and other regions.
+Coverage by the rental company’s insurance: In case your existing policy does not have extended benefits (for any reason), you can have Loss Damage Waiver or Collision Damage Waiver from your preferred car rental company.

 Credit card coverage: Many credit card companies provide primary or secondary rental car insurance coverage on their Visa, MasterCard, etc. cards.
 Still, verify if the coverage is available for accidents.